Vietnam.vn - Nền tảng quảng bá Việt Nam

 Just want to live to serve the people

-Recalling the time he and the Vietnamese Ministry of Public Security delegation participated in the earthquake rescue mission in Türkiye in early 2023, Mr. Thanh said that it was a trip he would never forget in his life.
+Recalling the time he and the Vietnamese Ministry of Public Security participated in the earthquake rescue in Turkey in early 2023, Mr. Thanh said that it was a trip he will never forget in his life.
 Upon arrival, the whole team had not yet had time to rest before starting the search in temperatures of -6 degrees Celsius, without electricity or water, and had to live in temporary tents.

 Lieutenant Colonel Nguyen Chi Thanh and his teammates set off to a neighboring country to support search and rescue efforts.
 Photo: Character provided Lieutenant Colonel Nguyen Chi Thanh and his teammates set off to a neighboring country to support search and rescue efforts.
 Photo: Character provided

-Thanh’s team was assigned to a location that many other countries had searched before but found no life.
-“We dug from dawn to dusk, cutting iron, using body temperature detectors, using our senses to detect victims and a miracle happened,” he emotionally recounted.
+Thanh's team was assigned to a location where many other countries had searched before but found no survivors.
+“We dug from dawn to dusk, cutting iron, using body temperature detectors, using our senses to detect victims and a miracle happened,” he recounted emotionally.

 The team reached and rescued the 17-year-old boy from the rubble, to the joy of his family, local authorities and international rescue forces.
 He then continued to search for 14 bodies with the team.